nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 ## sead::Delegate<sead::MethodTreeNode>

-No function is called through sead::MethodTreeNode.
+No function is called by sead::MethodTreeNode.

 ## sead::Delegate<Lp::Sys::DbgCameraMgr>

-No function is called through Lp::Sys::DbgCameraMgrDelegate.
+No function is called by Lp::Sys::DbgCameraMgrDelegate.

 ## sead::Delegate<Lp::UI::UIMgr>

-No function is called through Lp::UI::UIMgr.
+No function is called by Lp::UI::UIMgr.

 # JobQueue & WorkerMgr/Worker Thread